launchdarkly/ld-find-code-refs/docs/CONFIGURATION.md

 flags > env > yaml

-In addition, [ignore files]() may be defined to exclude files and directories from being scanned by `ld-find-code-refs`.
+In addition, [ignore files](#ignoring-files-and-directories) may be defined to improve performance and exclude files and directories from being scanned by `ld-find-code-refs`.

 ## Required arguments